-- O How does the conflict affect men?
-How does it affect women?
-What are the main causes of this violence? - The types of violence against women that you mentioned (e.g. domestic violence, rape, etc.) were they more common before the crisis?
+- How does the conflict affect women?
+How does it affect men?
+What are the main causes of this violence? - Were the types of violence against women that you mentioned (e.g. domestic violence, rape, etc.) more common before the crisis?
 During the crisis?
 After the crisis?
 How?
 Why?

-POLICIES, PROGRAMS AND OTHER INTERVENTIONS
+POLICIES, PROGRAMS, AND OTHER INTERVENTIONS

-- What are the main programs or actions established in the community to respond or to prevent violence against women?
-What are the main challenges? - o Is there any referral pathway established here for cases of violence against women? - O What is the law in cases of domestic violence?
+- What are the main programs or actions established in the community to respond to or prevent violence against women?
+What are the main challenges? - Are there any referral pathways established here for cases of violence against women? - What is the law in cases of domestic violence?
 In rape?
-In other forms of violence against women? - o In which cases women report violence to the police?
-What happens when a woman comes to the police? - O What types of health services are available to women or girls who experience violence?
+In other forms of violence against women? - In which cases do women report violence to the police?
+What happens when a woman goes to the police? - What types of health services are available to women or girls who experience violence?